mickcrosse/PERMUTOOLS/README.md

 ### Permutation tests for multivariate data

-The following example demonstrates how to test whether two independent samples come from distributions with equal means in PERMUTOOLS, and compares the test results to those of the equivalent parametric tests in MATLAB.
+The following example demonstrates how to test whether two independent samples come from distributions with equal means in PERMUTOOLS, and compares the test results to those of the equivalent parametric tests in MATLAB/Octave.

 First, we generate random multivariate data for 2 "independent" samples X and Y. Each sample has 20 variables, each with a mean value of approximately 0, except for the first 10 variables of Y which have a mean value of approximately -1.
 Each variable has 30 observations.